helpfulrobot/arnhoe-silverstripe-simplenews/README.md

 # Installation
 SilverStripe Simple News can be easily installed on any already-developed website

- * Either extract the module into the `arnhoe-simplenews` folder, or install using composer
+ * Either extract the module into the `simplenews` folder, or install using composer

 ```bash
 composer require "arnhoe/silverstripe-simplenews" "dev-master"